HowardLee134/Documentation-/Apple Store Publish.md

      - Company Name: Your company's name.
      - Bundle Identifier: A unique reverse-domain identifier (e.g., com.yourcompany.yourgame).
      - Version and Build Numbers: Update these appropriately(make sure update everytime before you build).
-     - Default Orientation: Set this to match your AR game's orientation.
-     - XR Settings: Enable ARKit for Augmented Reality support.
-     - App Icons and Launch Images: Add your app icons and launch images.
+     - App Icons: Add your app icons Image.

-## Building Your AR Game

-### 4. Building Your Game
+2. Building Your Game

-1. Return to the "Build Settings" window in Unity.
+   - Return to the "Build Settings" window in Unity.
-2. Click "Build" or "Build and Run" to generate an Xcode project.
+   - Click "Build" or "Build and Run" to generate an Xcode project.
-3. Choose a location to save the Xcode project.
+   - Choose a location to save the Xcode project(Highly recommend to create a new IOS build folder in your project path).

-### 5. Preparing for App Store Submission
+### Step 3.
+Preparing for App Store Submission

 1. Log in to your Apple Developer account ([Apple Developer](https://developer.apple.com/)).
 2. Create an App ID in the Developer Center specifically for your game.